HtooHtoo24/my-test-app/README.md

 # Test Webapp
-his is a simple web application using Python Flask and MySQL database.
+Copy from Mr.Mumshdd's simple web application using Python Flask and MySQL database.
 This is used in the demonstration of development of Ansible Playbooks.

 Below are the steps required to get this working on a base linux system.